Also Known As:

 - Apadana Ave., Tehran, Iran

-A subsidiary of Iran Electronics Industries (IEI - see separate entity record) specialized in communications technology; owned or controlled by Iran's MODAFL (Ministry of Defense Armed Forces Logistics - see separate entity record).
+A subsidiary of Iran Electronics Industries (IEI) specializing in communications technology; owned or controlled by Iran's MODAFL (Ministry of Defense Armed Forces Logistics).

-Iran's leading manufacturer of military communication equipment and systems; produces items used in communication, information technology, electronic warfare, and telecommunication security systems, avionics, optic and electro-optic devices, micro-electronics, and missile launchers; manufactures tactical communication and encryption systems; consists of seven "industries," including Tactical Communications, Communications Security, Telecommunication, Mobile Communications, Parts and Components, Security System and Outsourcing; capable of computer aided design and manufacturing (CAD-CAM); development of multilayer printed circuit boards (PCB) and 8 and 16 bit microcontroller development systems; reportedly produces surface-mount device (SMD) circuits; reportedly established in 1978.
+A manufacturer of military communication equipment and systems; produces items used in communication, information technology, electronic warfare, and telecommunication security systems, avionics, optic and electro-optic devices, micro-electronics, and missile launchers; manufactures tactical communication and encryption systems; consists of seven "industries," including Tactical Communications, Communications Security, Telecommunication, Mobile Communications, Parts and Components, Security Systems, and Outsourcing; capable of computer-aided design and manufacturing (CAD-CAM); has developed multilayer printed circuit boards (PCB) and 8 and 16 bit microcontroller development systems; reportedly produces surface-mount device (SMD) circuits; reportedly established in 1978.